dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q03.md

 # BEGIN SUBPROB

-(3 pts\*) Billy and Daisy each decide what songs to stream by rolling dice.
+Billy and Daisy each decide what songs to stream by rolling dice.
 Billy rolls a six-sided die 36 times and sees the same number of 1s, 2s, 3s, 4s, 5s, and 6s.
 Daisy rolls a six-sided die 72 times and sees 36 1s, 18 4s, and 18 6s.